OpenDSA/OpenDSA-DevStack/docs/windows_troubleshooting.md

 #### General Issues
 If you are on Windows, you may run into issues with line endings.
 If you do, simply open Git Bash and run `$ dos2unix filename` to fix them.
 This will most likely happen on a script file.
+If this happens with many files, you can edit the .git/config and change core.filemode to false

 If you are on Windows, you may run into issues with any `docker exec` or `docker run` commands (such as `make ssh`).
 To solve them, you may have to start any such command with `winpty`.